Eric Brady: Storylines

 Eric returns home to Salem in the summer of 1997, and he is against his mother's relationship with John Black.
 Meanwhile, he suspects Sami of faking amnesia to get Austin Reed to fall in love with her.
 With the help of Carrie and her friend, Mike Horton, Eric helps uncover Sami's schemes just before her wedding to Austin.
 The group also reveals that Sami's son Will was actually fathered by Lucas Roberts, not Austin as Sami has been claiming.
 Sami is furious with Eric for his betrayal but she soon forgives him when she realizes he did not intend to hurt her.
 Eric soon realizes he is being stalked by an old schoolmate, Jed Fox.
 Eric had previously been accused of date rape when Jed was the actual culprit.
 Jed threatens to kill Sami unless Eric takes responsibility for the rape; however, Eric convinces Jed to admit to his crimes and accept his punishment.
-Eric later develops an infatuation with waitress, Nicole Walker.
+Eric later develops an infatuation with the waitress Nicole Walker.
 Eric begins working as a photographer for Countess Wilhelmina Cosmetics and tries to get Nicole hired as a model.
-Nicole and Eric eventually begin dating but the relationship is strained thanks to Nicole's checkered past.
+Nicole and Eric eventually begin dating, but the relationship is strained thanks to Nicole's checkered past.
 When Eric focuses his attention on Sami's upcoming murder trial, Nicole falls for Lucas.
-Eric soon falls for an older woman, Greta Von Amberg and he breaks up with Nicole when she suddenly marries Lucas in 1999.
-Sami is convicted of murder and sentenced to death leaving her family devastated.
+Eric soon falls for an older woman, Greta Von Amberg, and he breaks up with Nicole when she suddenly marries Lucas in 1999.
+Sami is convicted of murder and sentenced to death, leaving her family devastated.
 Fortunately, Lucas admits to the crime to save Sami, and his mother, Kate Roberts, gets a dying man to write a false confession to the murder, freeing both Sami and Lucas.
 Eric's relationship with Greta is strained because he still has lingering feelings for Nicole.
 Greta realizes that Eric will never get over Nicole and ends the relationship.
 After nearly being killed in a railway, Eric decides to leave Salem.
 Eric leaves town in July 2000 after he admits to Nicole that he will always love her.
-In June 2008, Sami reveals that Eric had been in a car accident in Colorado.
+In June 2008, Sami revealed that Eric had been in a car accident in Colorado.
 Though he doesn't suffer any serious injuries, Marlena rushes to his side.